github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 </tr>
 </table>

-For more information, see "[Syntax for Containers](/actions/reference/workflow-syntax-for-github-actions#jobsjob_idcontainer)."
+For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/actions/reference/workflow-syntax-for-github-actions#jobsjob_idcontainer)."

-### Conditionals and Expression syntax
+### Condition and expression syntax

-GitLab uses `rules` to determine if the job will or will not run for a specific condition.
-GitHub Actions provide a `if` keyword to prevent a job from running unless a condition is met.
+GitLab CI/CD uses `rules` to determine if a job will run for a specific condition. {% data variables.product.prodname_actions %} uses the `if` keyword to prevent a job from running unless a condition is met.

 Below is an example of the syntax for each system:

 <table class="d-block">
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
 {% data variables.product.prodname_actions %}